caleb-cox/commando-hacker-witch/README.md

 You may reroll any roll once per scene (or combat)

 #### Massive attack
-You can add your Warrior attribute level to your melee attack damage once per combat
+You can add your Commando attribute level to your melee attack damage once per combat

 #### Precise shot
-You can add your Rogue attribute level to your ranged attack damage once per combat
+You can add your Hacker attribute level to your ranged attack damage once per combat

 #### Sailor
 You are trained in steering a boat or sailing ship and don't get any penalties for fighting on a sea vessel.